Marx Brothers: Origin of their stage names

-1914-1922: Home Again, World War I, and failure in Vaudeville
+1914–1922: Home Again, World War I, and failure in Vaudeville

 Home Again

 The Marx Brothers' early vaudeville shows often received mixed reviews; while critics were generally kind to the performers themselves, they frequently noted the low quality of the material.
 When the Marxes attempted to play larger venues, audiences were often unreceptive.
 One Chicago critic, for example, wrote: "The so-called Marx Brothers do well, but in the worst kind of vaudeville.
 In other words, they are so good that they stink."
 Eventually, even local reviewers began to find the jokes stale, with one in Hammond, Indiana, describing them as "musty."
 Faced with dwindling appeal, the brothers turned to their uncle, Al Shean, a veteran vaudeville performer, to help them develop new material.
 Shean responded by writing Home Again, an expanded version of their earlier act, Mr. Green's Reception.

 Home Again proved to be a pivotal production, solidifying the Marx Brothers' distinctive comedic personas.
 Shean, who had portrayed a fast-talking German character in his own act, created a similar role for Groucho.
 This character began to incorporate Groucho's trademark greasepaint mustache and a stooped walk.
-For Harpo, Shean intentionally wrote few lines, contributing to the decision for him to cease speaking on stage.
-Explanations for this varied: Shean attributed it to Harpo's lisp, while Harpo himself stated that positive reviews often included the caveat that he should not speak.
+For Harpo, Shean intentionally wrote few lines, contributing to the decision for him to stop speaking on stage.
+Explanations for this varied: Shean attributed it to Harpo's lisp, while Harpo himself stated that positive reviews of the act often said that he was better when he did not speak.
 (Note: Harpo frequently told another story: that after telling a theater owner that he wished his theater would burn down, it did - at which point, he superstitiously stopped speaking in the act entirely.)
 It was during this period that Harpo also adopted his signature wig and horn.
 Gummo, and later Zeppo, assumed the role of the romantic straight man, a part James Agee famously described as "peerlessly cheesy."